jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hls.js/API.md

 (default 30s)

-maximum buffer Length in seconds. if buffer length is/become less than this value, a new fragment will be loaded.
+maximum buffer Length in seconds. if buffer length is/become less than this value, a new fragment will be loaded. this is the guaranteed buffer length hls.js will try to reach, regardless of maxBufferSize.

 #### ```maxBufferSize```
 (default 60 MB)

-maximum buffer size in bytes. if buffer size upfront is bigger than this value, no fragment will be loaded.
+'minimum' maximum buffer size in bytes. if buffer size upfront is bigger than this value, no fragment will be loaded.

+#### ```maxMaxBufferLength```
+(default 600s)

+maximum buffer Length in seconds. hls.js will never exceed this value. even if maxBufferSize is not reached yet.

+hls.js tries to buffer up to a maximum number of bytes (60 MB by default) rather than to buffer up to a maximum nb of seconds. this is to mimic the browser behaviour (the buffer eviction algorithm is starting after the browser detects that video buffer size reaches a limit in bytes)

+config.maxBufferLength is the minimum guaranteed buffer length that hls.js will try to achieve, even if that value exceeds the amount of bytes 60 MB of memory. maxMaxBufferLength acts as a capping value, as if bitrate is really low, you could need more than one hour of buffer to fill 60 MB....

 #### ```liveSyncDurationCount```
 (default 3)